neo4j-partners/hands-on-lab-neo4j-and-azure/Lab 0 - Sign In/README.md

 ![](images/04.png)

+Here's the revised version:

-In the next lab we'll deploy Neo4j.
+In the next lab, we'll sign up for Neo4j AuraDS (Aura Data Science).